rohitttweb/yt_summarizer/README.md

 3. Access the Application:
     * Once the stack is created, retrieve the public IP or DNS of the EC2 instance from the CloudFormation outputs.
-    * Access the application in your browser at http://`PublicIP`.
+    * Access the application in your brloy Using CloudFormation:
+    * Use the `deplowser at http://`PublicIP`.

 ## How to Use
 1. Open the application in your browser.